alarm-redist/fifty-states/analyses/ID_cd_1990/doc_ID_cd_1990.md

 1. be geographically compact
 1. preserve county and municipality boundaries as much as possible
 1. prevent floterial districts
-1. be connected by highways
+1. connect counties based on highways

 ### Algorithmic Constraints
 We enforce a maximum population deviation of 0.5%.